Redundancy payments being used for pension contributions

-Can you use salary exchange?
+Can you salary sacrifice a redundancy payment?

-Alternatively, the individual can ask the employer to pay some or all the payment as an employer contribution.
+Alternatively, the individual can ask the employer to pay some or all of the redundancy payment as an employer contribution.
 This doesn’t require a formal exchange of letters as it isn’t a salary or bonus exchange but has the same result.

 What about tax relief?

 Any tax relief on individual contributions is restricted to the higher of £3,600 or 100% of relevant UK earnings, as normal.
-Corporation tax will be paid on any employer contribution paid as a result of the redundancy subject to the wholly and exclusively for the purpose of the trade rules.
+Corporation tax relief will be paid on any employer contribution paid as a result of the redundancy subject to the wholly and exclusively for the purpose of trade rules.

 What can be done with the first £30,000 of the redundancy payment?